 Some people find the thrills of attempting to win the lottery much more addictive than actually becoming millionaires.
 This is why it’s not uncommon for lottery winners to do something incredibly stupid and waste their millions on gambling.

 Evelyn Adams did just that.
 The lady didn’t win the lottery once – she became a millionaire two times!
 Instead of being content with her luck, however, Adams took things a step too far.
 In the years to come, she had to declare bankruptcy because she spent more than six million dollars on fueling her addiction and visiting Atlantic City casinos.

 Vivian “Viv” Nicholson is a Fashionista from the UK who became famous after her husband won a football pool in 1961.
 Yes, lottery winners have been spending money on expensive items for decades!

-The money translates to approximately three million dollars, taking in consideration current economic conditions.
+The money translates to approximately three million dollars, taking into consideration current economic conditions.
 Viv Nicholson spent almost all of it on designer clothes and shopping sprees.
-Fur coats, jewelry, brand new home appliances and other luxurious items quickly led to the loss of all the money.
-After her husband died in a car accident, Viv was left dealing with massive debt, taxes and lawsuits.
+Fur coats, jewelry, brand-new home appliances, and other luxurious items quickly led to the loss of all the money.
+After her husband died in a car accident, Viv was left dealing with massive debt, taxes, and lawsuits.

 So, what’s the lesson from all of these stories?
 It’s a great idea to buy an airplane or a racehorse but it’s also wise to set some of the money aside.
-Otherwise, you may end up living in the plane that you can’t pilot.
+Otherwise, you may end up living on a plane that you can’t pilot.